-All senior Art students must attend gallery excursions and participate in Artist Workshops.
+All senior Art students will be invited to attend gallery excursions and participate in Artist Workshops.
 There will be costs associated with excursions, clarified via permission forms.
-Attendance at these is essential to complete assessment.
-Basic Art materials are provided, however special resources are purchased by the student.
+Essential Art materials to complete learning experiences are provided, however specialised resources for individual projects are to be purchased by the student.

-Visual Arts in Practice Applied senior subject
+Visual Arts in Practice